willum070/docteam/xslcon/xslcon/output/ChronoZoom_REST_API.md

 ### GetServiceInformation ###

-Internal.
-Provides information about the ChronoZoom service to clients.
+Provides information about the ChronoZoom service to the clients.
+Used internally by the ChronoZoom client.

 **Returns**
-A ServiceInformation object describing parameter from the running service.
+A ServiceInformation object describing parameter from the running service

 **Parameters**
 None.